Import Todoist tasks into Obsidian

 This page describes how to get to-dos from Todoist into Obsidian in a super flexible way.

-Navigate to the Taskbone settings and click the add command
+Open the Taskbone plugin settings and use the Import command from URL

 - A Todoist filter for the tasks you want to import